11+ Brilliant Things To Do In Burlington VT For Zythophiles

 CITIZEN CIDER

-You’ll be hard pressed to get a seat after work at this very busy cidery, which fulfills its “moral purpose” by purchasing fruit directly from local orchards and farms.
+You’ll be hard-pressed to get a seat after work at this very busy cidery, which fulfills its “moral purpose” by purchasing fruit directly from local orchards and farms.
 No sugar is added to their blends, which consist of fermented whole apples, and natural flavors and colors, like blueberries.

 The flagship drink, United Press is a slightly sweet, appley, effervescent brew that tickles the tongue.
 Ginger lovers will want to order Dirty Mayor, a drier concoction that goes down like a spicy ginger snap.
 Cider is naturally Gluten-Free.
-So Citizen offers gluten-free rolls, crackers and sharable snacks for those with allergies. $7 for five samples.
+So Citizen offers gluten-free rolls, crackers, and sharable snacks for those with allergies. $7 for five samples.

-Restaurants in Greater Burlington VT
+Burlington VT Restaurants

-ICE CREAM: Burlington Bay Market & Café
+CREEMEE: Burlington Bay Market & Café

 Don’t call it soft-serve!
-In Vermont, the kind of ice-cream that comes out of a machine is coined a “creemee.”
-And yes, you’ll want one – Maple flavor, please – from this stand with a deck overlooking Lake Champlain.
+In Vermont, the kind of ice cream that comes out of a machine is coined a “creemee.”
+And yes, you’ll want one – Maple flavor, please – from Burlington Bay Market & Cafe with a deck overlooking Lake Champlain.

 Inn at Shelburne Farms Restaurant at sunset, VT